deislabs/deislabs.io/content/posts/still-rusting-one-year-later.md

 fn do_something<T: Into<MyType>>(thing: T)
 ```

-Basically traits allow you to design flexible APIs for users that allow them to latch on to and/or extend the functionality of your code.
+Basically, traits allow you to design flexible APIs for users that allow them to latch on to and/or extend the functionality of your code.
 This leads to my next point – [Serde](https://serde.rs).

 ### A Love Letter to Serde